Carrie Astor Wilson

 Caroline Schermerhorn Astor Wilson (October 10, 1861 – September 13, 1948) was an American heiress, social leader, and prominent member of New York society.
+She was a member of the Astor family, the Livingston family, and the Van Cortlandt family.

 Early life

 Caroline Schermerhorn Astor was born in New York City on October 10, 1861, and was known as "Carrie".
 She was the fourth of five children born to William Backhouse Astor Jr. and Caroline Schermerhorn Astor, leader of the "Four Hundred".
-Her three elder sisters were Emily Astor, who married socialite James Van Alen; Helen Astor, who married diplomat James Roosevelt Roosevelt (the elder half-brother of future president Franklin D. Roosevelt); and Charlotte Astor, who married James Coleman Drayton and, after his death, George Ogilvy Haig.
+Her three elder sisters were Emily Astor, who married socialite James J. Van Alen; Helen Astor, who married diplomat James Roosevelt Roosevelt (the elder half-brother of future president Franklin D. Roosevelt); Charlotte Augusta Astor, who married James Coleman Drayton and then George Ogilvy Haig.
 She had one younger brother, Colonel John Jacob Astor IV, who died aboard the RMS Titanic in 1912.

 Carrie was a descendant of many prominent Americans.
-Her paternal grandparents were William Backhouse Astor Sr. and Margaret (née Armstrong) Astor while her maternal grandparents were Abraham Schermerhorn and Helen Van Courtlandt (née White) Schermerhorn.
-She was also a great-granddaughter of John Jacob Astor, America's first millionaire, wealthy merchant Peter Schemerhorn, and Continental major and U.S. Senator John Armstrong Jr. and Alida (née Livingston) Armstrong.
+Her paternal grandparents were William Backhouse Astor Sr. and Margaret (née Armstrong) Astor while her maternal grandparents were Abraham Schermerhorn and Helen Van Courtlandt (née White) Schermerhorn of the Van Cortlandt family.
+She was also a great-granddaughter of John Jacob Astor, America's first millionaire, wealthy merchant Peter Schemerhorn, and Continental major and U.S. Senator John Armstrong Jr. and Alida (née Livingston) Armstrong of the Livingston family.
 Her uncle John Jacob Astor III was the father of William Waldorf Astor, 1st Viscount Astor.

 Carrie grew up at her parents' New York brownstone, 350 Fifth Avenue, at the southwest corner of Fifth Avenue and 34th Street, known for its ballroom.